salesforce/reactive-grpc/rx-java/README.md

     }
 }
 ```
 *At this time, RxGrpc with Gradle only supports bash-based environments.
-Windows users will need to build using Windows Subsystem for Linux (win 10), Gitbash, or Cygwin.*
+Windows users will need to build using Windows
+Subsystem for Linux (win 10) or invoke the Maven protobuf plugin with Gradle.*

 Usage
 =====